Glossary

 Vector Database

 A database optimized for storing and searching embeddings (vector representations).
-Used in RAG systems to find semantically similar content quickly.
+Used in RAG systems to find semantically similar content.
+Popular options include Pinecone, Weaviate, Qdrant, and ChromaDB.